JoanaAzevedo17/JoanaAzevedo_Portfolio/README.md

 **Key Features and Tasks:**

-- Structured sample texts in XML.
-- Created DTD schemas for validation.
+- Defined a DTD (Document Type Definition) to structure elements of the work (titles, locus, geoName, citation, foreign, etc.).
+- Created an XML document following TEI (Text Encoding Initiative) standards, ensuring compliance with the DTD.
+- Inserted metadata in the <teiHeader> (author, title, date, source, and transcription responsibilities).
+- Applied semantic markup to key elements such as <drug>, <ingredient>, and <herb> to enable future research and automated analysis.
+- Included supporting images (<figure><graphic url="..."/></figure>) to visually contextualize excerpts.
-- Ensured data consistency and proper formatting.
+- Structured sample texts in XML and ensured data consistency and proper formatting.

 **My Role and Contributions:**

 - Wrote XML files and corresponding DTDs.
+- Marked up semantic elements to facilitate automated search and analysis.
 - Tested validation rules to ensure compliance with schemas.

 **Learnings and Outcomes:**

-- Learned the principles of document markup and validation.
+- Learned the principles of document markup, semantic tagging, and validation.
-- Understood how structured data can enhance readability and consistency.
+- Understood how structured data and TEI standards enhance readability, research potential, and consistency of historical texts.

 ---